kuzzleio/documentation/src/sdk-reference/cpp/1/document/create/index.md

 # create

-Create a new document in Kuzzle
+Creates a new document in the persistent data storage.

-Throws if a document with the same given id already exists in Kuzzle.
+Returns an error if the document already exists.

 The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document to be indexed (indexed documents are available for `search`).